fj1/cssCats/README.md

 1. Drag the html file into an open browser.
   * Have a new tab open with your favorite browser.
   * Click and drag the CATS.html file into the open browser.
-  * Let go, and voilà!
+  * Let go, and voila!
 There's the page.
   * To view your changes to CATS.html or style.css, refresh the browser page.

 2. I already know to serve webpages: